 Institutional error waivers will be authorized by the VP enrollment management/AVP financial and business auxiliaries.

 5. Athletics Gender Equity Waivers:

 CWU may waive up to the percent listed in Table 1 of total gross operation fee revenues under the specific statutory tuition and fee waiver programs set forth under RCW 28B.15.070.
 Awarding by the athletic director will be in coordination with the director of financial aid.

 (3) Section 915 (West) Waivers – See Table 1 for procedures:

-Within available funding as determined by VPBFA, with guidance provided by the tuition waiver council/AVP enrollment management, with monitoring by the director of financial aid.
+Within available funding as determined by VPBFA, with guidance provided by the tuition waiver council/VP enrollment management, with monitoring by the director of financial aid.
 CWU may waive up to 100% of the operating fee portion of undergraduate or graduate student tuition for "any student" who meets the published criteria, or who qualifies due to personal circumstances or institutional need.
 Awards may be granted for new and continuing students.
 This requires a minimum 2.75 cumulative undergraduate GPA, or a 3.0 cumulative graduate GPA to automatically maintain quarterly merit eligibility.
-The director of financial aid, with approval by the AVP enrollment management and/or program directors may waive GPA and satisfactory academic progress criteria based on professional judgment.
+The director of financial aid, with approval by the VP enrollment management and/or program directors may waive GPA and satisfactory academic progress criteria based on professional judgment.